Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 However, if a table is based on an index (e.g., `local tbl = {[1] = 1, [2] = 2, [3] = nil, [4] = 4}`), the process will become more complicated.

-If the optimization level is above 0 and all indices wrapped in **brackets** are positive integers ordered in an incremental order
+If the optimization level is above 0, all indices wrapped in **brackets** are positive integers ordered in incremental order, and no values are declared as a list,

 ```lua
 local tbl = {[1] = nil, [2] = nil, [3] = nil, [4] = nil}